 Have you been neglecting your self-care as of late?
 Why not participate in a 30-day self-care challenge to get yourself back on track?

 The purpose of a self-care challenge is threefold.
-First and foremost, doing this can help you to take better care of yourself mentally, emotionally, spiritually, and physically.
+First and foremost, doing this can help you to take better care of yourself mentally, emotionally, spiritually, and physically as well as overcome your self-care barriers.

 Secondly, it can help encourage you to commit to self-care every day so that you can stay committed to taking care of your well-being.
 And finally, it can help you create a healthier routine that you can keep up with even after the challenge is over.